Amsterdam Itinerary: How To Spend 3 Days in Amsterdam by JetSettingFools.com

 There are several celebrated Dutch public holidays throughout the year – and visitors planning trips to Amsterdam should be aware of them.

 On public holidays in Amsterdam, government offices are closed, as well as most restaurants, shops and attractions.
-Check the public holiday calendar for your trip and read our post about Spending Christmas in Amsterdam!
+Check the public holiday calendar and read our post about Spending Christmas in Amsterdam!

 What You Will Need For Your Trip to Amsterdam

 Before you go on your Amsterdam trip, we have some additional advice and packing hacks.
-You can find even more on our Packing Tips page.
-Need a packing list?
-Get your FREE Packing Checklist here!
+How about a free packing list?

 Our 3-Day Amsterdam Itinerary covers some ground!
 You will want to be sure to pack comfortable travel walking shoes for your trip.
-I like to wear Columbia Shoes and Kris likes his Merrell Shoes.
+I wear trainers by New Balance and Kris prefers Merrell Shoes.

 Travel Camera